Rhiannon Giddens: Musical career

-In 2007, Giddens contributed fiddle, banjo, "flat-footin'" dancing and additional vocals to Talitha MacKenzie's album Indian Summer.
+In 2007, Giddens contributed fiddle, banjo, "flat-footin'" dancing, and additional vocals to Talitha MacKenzie's album Indian Summer.
 Performing as a soprano, Giddens and mezzo-soprano Cheryse McLeod Lewis formed a duo called Eleganza to release a CD in 2009.
 Because I Knew You... consists of classical, religious, theater, and movie music.
 Giddens and Lewis were middle school classmates who reconnected after college while working in the same office.
 The friends started singing together in 2003, but did not begin recording until 2008.

-As of November 12, 2013, Giddens became the only original member of the Carolina Chocolate Drops.

-In 2013, Giddens began pushing further into her solo career.
-Giddens participated in "Another Day, Another Time", a concert inspired by the Coen brothers film Inside Llewyn Davis.
-Many critics have stated that Giddens had the best performance at what was called "the concert of the year".
-Late in 2013, Giddens contributed the standout a cappella track "We Rise" to the LP We Are Not For Sale: Songs of Protest by the NC Music Love Army – a collective of activist musicians from North Carolina founded by Jon Lindsay and Caitlin Cary.
-Giddens' protest song joins contributions from many other Carolina musical luminaries on the Lindsay-produced compilation (11/26/13 via Redeye Distribution), which was created to support the NC NAACP and the Moral Monday movement.

-In early 2014 Giddens recorded for Lost on the River: The New Basement Tapes alongside Elvis Costello, Marcus Mumford, Taylor Goldsmith and Jim James.
-The album was produced by T-Bone Burnett and is a compilation of partial, unreleased lyrics written by Bob Dylan.
+As of November 12, 2013, Giddens became the only remaining original member of the Carolina Chocolate Drops.
+In 2013, she began pushing further into a solo career.
+She participated in "Another Day, Another Time", a concert inspired by the Coen brothers film Inside Llewyn Davis.
+Many critics have said that Giddens had the best performance at what was called "the concert of the year".
+Late in 2013, she contributed the standout a cappella track "We Rise" to the LP We Are Not For Sale: Songs of Protest by the North Carolina Music Love Army – a collective of activist musicians from North Carolina founded by Jon Lindsay and Caitlin Cary.
+Giddens' protest song joins contributions from many other Carolina musical luminaries on the Lindsay-produced compilation (11/26/13 via Redeye Distribution), which was created to support the North Carolina NAACP and the Moral Monday movement.
+In early 2014, she recorded Lost on the River: The New Basement Tapes alongside Elvis Costello, Marcus Mumford, Taylor Goldsmith, and Jim James.
+The album was produced by T Bone Burnett and is a compilation of partial, unreleased lyrics written by Bob Dylan.

 In February 2015, Giddens released her debut solo album, Tomorrow Is My Turn, on Nonesuch Records.
-Also produced by Burnett, the album includes songs made famous by Patsy Cline, Odetta, Dolly Parton, and Nina Simone, among others.
+Also produced by Burnett, the album contains songs made famous by Patsy Cline, Odetta, Dolly Parton, Nina Simone, and others.
 The Wall Street Journal said the album "confirms the arrival of a significant talent whose voice and distinctive approach communicate the simmering emotion at the core of the songs."
 Additionally, the Los Angeles Times called the album "a collection that should solidify her status as one of the bright new lights in pop music."

-In July 2015, she had a big stage at world music folk and dance festival at TFF Rudolstadt in Germany.
-Her performance was also broadcast live by the German national public radio Deutschlandfunk.
+In July 2015, she performed at the TFF Rudolstadt world music, folk and dance festival in Germany.
+Her performance was broadcast live by the German national public radio Deutschlandfunk.
 Rhiannon appears on Jon Lindsay's single "Ballad of Lennon Lacy" (Redeye Distribution, August 21).
-The song tackles the mysterious hanging death of Lennon Lacy, a black teen from rural Bladenboro, North Carolina.
+The song tackles the mysterious hanging death of Lennon Lacy, a black teen from rural Bladenboro southeast of Lumberton, North Carolina.